matrix-org/matrix-spec-proposals/proposals/1695-message-edits.md

 ========

 I propose for message edits to follow a similar format to replies, using  `m.relates_to`.
-The content of the edited message should be inside `m.supersedes.new_content` which can be accessed if the client is edit-aware.
+The content of the edited message should be inside `m.replaces.new_content` which can be accessed if the client is edit-aware.
 If the client is not aware, it can use `content.body` and `content.formatted_body` to render an approximation of the edit.
 The fallback should be in the format given below.

-Clients should always favour fetching the source from `m.supersedes.event_id` where possible, rather than using the fallback as the fallback can be faked.
+Clients should always favour fetching the source from `m.replaces.event_id` where possible, rather than using the fallback as the fallback can be faked.
 Furthermore, clients should refuse to display with an appropriate message when the sender of the source event and the edit event differ.